Theme: "Artfully Alive & 35"

 Like many great Southern storytellers, singer-songwriter Tyler Childers has fallen in love with a place.
 The people, landmarks and legendary moments from his childhood home of Lawrence County, Kentucky, populate the 10 songs in his formidable debut, Purgatory, an album that's simultaneously modern and as ancient as the Appalachian Mountains in which events unfold.

 The Central MS Blues Society, Inc. hosts Blue Monday every Monday night from 7-11 PM at Hal & Mal’s in Jackson, MS. Blue Monday is a celebration of the blues – musicians are invited to come jam with us.
 Hal & Mal’s kitchen is closed on Monday evenings.
 Cash bar, security. $5 ($3 for CMBS members).

-This “Best of Jackson” winning Jazz artist takes the stage with some of his favorite local musicians.
-Performing 6-9pm.
+This “Best of Jackson” winning Jazz Artist is again taking the stage along with some of his favorite local musicians.
+They are performing from 6-9pm.
 FREE in the Dining Room.

 A session of N’awlins style jazz.
 Performing FREE in the Dining Room, from 6:00 – 8:00 pm.